Your Pet's First Visit

 • A list of questions you have for your veterinarian

-3. Collect any necessary stool or urine samples, if requested.
+2. Collect any necessary stool or urine samples if requested.

-4. If you're bringing in your dog, be sure he or she is accustomed to being on a short leash.
+3. If you're bringing in your dog, be sure he or she is accustomed to being on a short leash.
 If you're bringing a cat, be sure to have an appropriate carrier.

-5. Feel free to bring your pet's favorite treats to keep them happy and distracted!
+4. Feel free to bring your pet's favorite treats to keep them happy and distracted!

 Appointment Policies

 Please arrive 5 minutes prior to your pet's appointment for check-in.
-If you have not filled out all relevant patient forms yet, plan to arrive 10 minutes ahead of your appointment.

 While we do our best to make sure all of our patients are seen on time, there will be times of occasional unexpected delay due to an emergency or because we are providing care for a patient that needs a little more time.
 Please accept our apologies should this occur, and understand that the same dedication and courtesy will be provided to your pet should they ever need it.